Yumcanys/acc102-track2-financial-analysis/README.md

 ---

 ## 6. How to Run
-1. Open the `.ipynb` file in Jupyter Notebook
+1. Open the `main-3.ipynb` file in Jupyter Notebook
 2. Run all cells in order
 3. View tables, charts, and conclusions directly